Maternity care in Manchester, New Hampshire

 Giving birth is a special experience, and we are dedicated to making it a joyous and safe occasion for you and your baby.

 At Catholic Medical Center, our obstetricians, nurse-midwives and nurses are dedicated to offering expert and personalized prenatal, labor and delivery care to you and your baby.
-We encourage you to ask questions, seek support and tell us your needs before, during and after your birth experience.
+We encourage you to ask questions, seek support and share your needs before, during and after your birth experience.

 Supportive labor and delivery services